HsiangHung/Machine_Learning_Note/Clustering/1D_clustering/README.md

 ![](images/meanshift_process.png)

 1. Assume the red dot is a data point which has not been identified clustering label.
-Now set it as centroid. 從未被分群的資料點中選擇一起始點做為中心。
+Now set it as centroid.
-2. Assign the data points within a radius of the centroid as the same cluster
+2. Assign the data points within a radius $\lambda$ of the centroid as the same cluster (within the red cycle)
-3. Compute the vector for each data point against the centroid.
-Find the mean shift vector by the vectors in average.
+3. Compute the vector for every data point within the cycle against the centroid.
+Find the mean shift vector by the average of the vectors.
-4. Update the centroid by the original location with the mean shidt vector: center -> center + mean shift.
+4. Update the centroid by the original location with the mean shidt vector, i.e. `center -> center + mean shift`.
-5. repeat step 1-4 until the centroid stops to move.
-In this case, it reaches the local probability density. 若此群的中心點已被歸於先前所分的群中，便將兩群合併為同一群。
+5. Repeat step 1-4 until the centroid stops to move.
+In this case, it reaches the local maximum of probability density.
+If the centroid belongs to identified clusters, merge the clusters.
-6. 重複以上步驟直到所有點都被歸類為止。
+6. Repeat step 1-5 until all data points have been visited.

 ```Python
 from sklearn.cluster import MeanShift, estimate_bandwidth